Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 The desert environment in Dubai is very different from a city or beach destination, and knowing what to expect helps you prepare better for your safari.

 - Temperature changes: Desert days can be hot, but temperatures drop quickly after sunset.
 What feels warm in the afternoon can feel cool or even cold at night.
+Read our guide on choosing between morning and evening desert safaris to understand how temperature affects your experience at different times of day.

 - Strong sun exposure: The open desert has very little shade, so the sun can feel intense, especially during the day.